curv3d/curv/docs/v-rep/To_Mesh.rst

     of high curvature, and fewer and larger triangles in regions of low curvature.
  5. It can produce needle shaped triangles, which might be an issue?
+ 6. Multiple GPU implementations (and research papers), which will help to speed things up later.

 Issues #2 and #4 above are the main issues that need to be addressed.